How To Make Italian Grissini Breadsticks

 Move over, breadsticks.
 There’s a new Italian appetizer in town.
 Aptly named “little bread” in Italian, grissini are long, thin strips of crispy baked dough that make the perfect addition to any antipasto spread.

 These easy-to-make Italian breadsticks are a great way to introduce newcomers to the wonders of Italian cuisine.
 So next time you make an Italian meal, don’t forget the grissini!

 What You’ll Need For This Grissini Recipe

 These breadsticks only require a few simple ingredients.
-However, as with any recipe you can always add in more flavor and texture with cheese, fresh herbs, and either poppy or sesame seeds.
+However, as with any recipe, you can always add more flavor and texture with cheese, fresh herbs, and either poppy or sesame seeds.

 - Bread flour – This recipe calls for strong bread flour.
 You can also use Tipo 00 flour.
 If you have neither, all-purpose flour is also acceptable.

 - Fine sea salt – Use fine sea salt or fine Himalayan salt.
 Please avoid using table salt.

 - Dry yeast

 - Water – Lukewarm water warmed to 105 to 115℉.

 - Additional add-ins – Sesame or poppy seeds, parmesan cheese, cheese powder, and fresh herbs add extra flavor to these breadsticks.